FOSSEE/sdes-stscripts/ult/ult_2/script.rst

 ::

     cp linux-tools/scripts/foo linux-tools/bar
+    ls linux-tools/

 ..
 R9

-This copies the file ``foo`` to the new location, but with the new name, ``bar``.
+A copy the file ``foo`` is created, but with the new name, ``bar``.

 But, what would have happened if we had a file named ``bar`` already at the